 I recently moved to HassIO for my Home Assistant instance and migrated off a Raspberry Pi 3B to an Intel NUC.
 As part of that process I decided to rebuild my Z-Wave network from scratch.
 I had built much of the network without using a secure network key, so this was a good opportunity to enhance security too.

 I tried to add it several times, including with the non-secure Add Node button.
 Finally, I came across this suggestion to exclude it first (even though it wasn’t technically included in my new Z-Wave network yet).
 Watching the Open Z-Wave log (using the Tail button in the control panel is perfect for this) I could see that something was happening when I used the Remove Node button in Home Assistant and clicked on the fan switch.
 There was an error message about “NodeID 0 returned” and then the remove node command showed as “failed” in the log.
-It looked like the suggestion might actually do the trick!
+I wasn’t sure if this was a good or bad sign; I just hoped the suggestion might actually do the trick!

 I waited about a minute for the fan switch to stop trying to exclude from the network, turned it off, then I used the Add Node Secure button and turned the fan switch on again.
 Sure enough, it showed up in Home Assistant!

 Except it was showing as a light dimmer, not a fan switch.
 Fortunately a restart of Home Assistant fixed that issue.
-I have no idea why a restart was needed, but that did the trick!
+I’m not sure why the correct device type wasn’t detected initially, but I have found that it is a good practice to save a snapshot and restart Home Assistant after adding a new Z-Wave device for quirks like this.

 Now my GE 12730 fan controller works as expected.
 I should also note that there is a Z-Wave Plus version of this switch that works great with Home Assistant and I’m using it in another room with no issues.
 Z-Wave Plus devices have a number of improvements over previous generation devices.